EWaterman/EWaterman.github.io/_posts/Ch7/0007-02-01-finding-your-target-audience.md

 Different people are looking for different things in their stories.
 The key concept is that **your most loyal followers, the ones who will actually be engaging with your content, will be those whose purpose syncs up with the purpose of your comic**.

-If the purpose of your story is to teach others about astronomy, trying to sell that story to people who are looking for a straight forward action story, you're not going to get a lot of responses.
+If the purpose of your story is to teach others about astronomy, trying to sell that story to people who are looking for a straight forward action story is not going to get you a lot of responses.

 You’ll have much more success if you instead target people looking to learn more about astronomy.